 Mission 31 was also an educational triumph.
 Cousteau and his team live-streamed virtual STEAM-themed (science, technology, engineering, arts and mathematics sessions) to over 100,000 students via Skype.
 Media interest in the expedition yielded 34 billion impressions.

 Cousteau’s time on Aquarius, however, was also a proof of concept for what was to come next.

-Dubbed “the International Space Station of the Ocean,” Proteus is designed to be the world’s most advanced subsurface research platform, laboratory habitat, and educational hub.
-Modular and upgradable, Proteus will be capable of allowing up to twelve researchers to live on the ocean floor for extended periods of time.
+It is conceived as the underwater version of the International Space Station.
+It will be the world’s most advanced subsurface scientific research station and habitat, capable of allowing up to twelve researchers to live on the ocean floor for extended periods of time.

 Nestled 60m deep in the waters of Curacao, Proteus will be roughly ten times the size of Aquarius and nearly four times the size of any underwater habitat — creating a setting that feels more like a space-age office and living quarters than a cramped lab.
 The structure will be equipped with cutting-edge wet and dry labs, a moon pool large enough for a submersible, a hydroponic garden, a production studio capable of live streaming for educational programming and content, and accommodations for twelve people.

 Historically, the biggest obstacle in exploring the oceans is how little time researchers can actually spend in them.
 Proteus, like Aquarius before it, will allow divers to spend entire days on the ocean floor, because the divers will be saturated (that is, when the bloodstream is equalized with suitable gasses at the pressure of the surrounding water).